 - Human Atheists (11,000 members)

 - Arab Atheists Forum and Network (6,400 members)

 - Mind and Discussion (6,500 members)

-On Tuesday Atheist Republic took to Twitter to report that its Facebook page was shut down for “presumably for being anti-Muslim”.
+On Tuesday, Atheist Republic took to Twitter to report that its Facebook page had been shut down “presumably for being anti-Muslim”.

 No justification for either the restriction or suspension was provided by Facebook.

 Facebook Shuts Down Atheist Republic’s Page, Presumably For Being “Anti-Muslim” (Which Isn’t True) https://t.co/CJrAkZyz5V

 Muhammad Syed, the president of the Ex-Muslims of North America, tweeted on Monday that the ex-Muslim group’s Facebook page had been restricted (then eventually suspended) for having been “in violation of Facebook’s community standards”.

 Syed claims that hundreds of Facebook accounts are working to shut down atheist and ex-Muslim public pages.
 Facebook, he stresses, is doing little to combat this:

 “Arab atheists, Bangladeshi secularists, and numerous other groups have been under attack for years, as religious conservatives in the Muslim world learn to abuse Facebook’s reporting system to their advantage.
 Early last year, multiple atheist and secularist groups were targeted with mass, coordinated infiltration and reporting – leading to the closure of many groups.
 These groups were eventually restored, but only after a lengthy and sustained effort by organisers to draw public attention to the issue,”